dafny-lang/dafny/docs/OnlineTutorial/guide.md

 except they say what can be changed, rather than what the value of the function depends on.
-In combination with reads, modification restrictions allow Dafny to prove properties of code that would otherwise be very difficult or impossible. `reads` and `modifies` are one of the tools that allow Dafny to work on one method at a time, because they restrict what would otherwise be arbitrary modifications of memory to something that Dafny can reason about.
+In combination with reads, modification restrictions allow Dafny to prove properties of code that would otherwise be very difficult or impossible. `reads` and `modifies` are among the tools that make it possible for Dafny to work on one method at a time, because they restrict what would otherwise be arbitrary modifications of memory to something that Dafny can reason about.

 Note that framing only applies to the *heap*, or memory accessed through